slint-ui/slint/docs/tutorial/node/src/getting_started.md

 You'll need a development environment with [Node.js 16](https://nodejs.org/download/release/v16.19.1/) and [npm](https://www.npmjs.com/) installed.
 More recent versions of NodeJS are currently not supported, for details check [Issue #2220](https://github.com/slint-ui/slint/issues/2220).
+Since Slint is implemented in the Rust programming language, you also need to install a Rust compiler (1.66 or newer).
+You can easily install a Rust compiler following the instruction from [the Rust website](https://www.rust-lang.org/learn/get-started).

 We're going to use `slint-ui` as `npm` dependency.